 As discussed in Chapter III, even though structures enable and constrain activity, it is through our choices that we either reinforce or change structures.
 Individuals may, therefore, choose actions to overcome constraining structures.

 Additionally, they informed physicians of fee codes available to reward some of the work they would do if they adopted the Seniors Program.
-This is an act of to, again, change the clinics’ economic rationality.
+This is an act of defining rationality to, again, change the clinics’ economic rationality.

 The figure below diagrams the above description using a critical realist framework.